ArunVetha/Assignment2Final/README.md

 ## Design Process

 Initially I wanted this API to be simple and didn't want to add lots of data and fill it with bloatwares, but then I added resources which could be considered relavant and useful.
-Then the Navigation bar which I had to choose whether or not to keep it moving or static.
+Then the Navigation bar which I had to choose whether or not to keep it moving or static since its just for usual and no distinct pages are linked.
 Followed by overall visual that suggested me to add image backgrounds.
+Additional features other than just name searches.

-- As a user, my website design should be supported on all platforms.
+- As a user, my API website design should be supported on all platforms.
-- As a user, my website's source code should be error free.
+- As a user, my API website's source code should be error free.
-- As a user, the website's data shouldn't overwhelm me.
+- As a user, the API website's data should be simple and easy to understand.
-- As a student, how do I perfect the website without using any other external code or different language.
+- As a student, how do I perfect the API website without using any other external code or different language.
-- As a user, a website should be made more colorful and visually pleasing.
+- As a user, a API website should be made more colorful and visually pleasing.

 ## Wireframe Link
 https://xd.adobe.com/view/8491dda6-cc5d-4752-be70-4e18ee7407e7-d1c2/